 I recently completed my first novel, Double Doors, and am currently writing a book based on my PhD thesis, The Eve Complex, which explores the formulation of gender identity and reveals a missing piece in Freud’s Oedipus Complex.

-I am a member of the British Association for Counselling and Psychotherapy; the International Therapists Exam Council; the Corporation of Advanced Hypnotherapists and the American Council of Hypnotist Examiners.
+I am a member of the British Association for Counselling and Psychotherapy; the International Therapists Exam Council; the Corporation of Advanced Hypnotherapists, the American Council of Hypnotist Examiners, and Associate of the Royal Society of Medicine.

-Jill Singer is one of the top ten Psychotherapists in the UK by Tatler Magazine.
+Jill Singer is one of the top ten Psychotherapists in the UK.

 B.A.
 (Hons.), Dip.
 Psych., MBPsS